elatov/elatov.github.io/_posts/2012-10-09-vcap5-dca-objective-1-3-configure-and-manage-complex-multipathing-and-psa-plug-ins.md

 >
 > Set the path selection.
 You can specify when the path should change, and whether unoptimized paths should be included.
 >
-> Use &#8211;bytes or &#8211;iops to specify when the path should change, as in the following examples:
+> Use -bytes or -iops to specify when the path should change, as in the following examples:
 >
-> Set the device specified by &#8211;device to switch to the next path each time 12345 bytes have been sent along the current path.
+> Set the device specified by -device to switch to the next path each time 12345 bytes have been sent along the current path.
 >
 	>
 	> esxcli storage nmp psp roundrobin deviceconfig set --type "bytes" -B 12345 --device naa.xxx
 	>
 >
-> Set the device specified by &#8211;device to switch after 4200 I/O operations have been performed on a path.
+> Set the device specified by -device to switch after 4200 I/O operations have been performed on a path.
 >
 	>
 	> esxcli storage nmp psp roundrobin deviceconfig set --type=iops --iops 4200 --device naa.xxx